owncloud/ocis/ocis/migration.md

 Users are migrated in two steps:
 1. They should all be authenticated using OpenID Connect, which already moves them to a common identity management system.
-2. To search share recipients, both, ownCloud 10 and oCIS need access to the same user directory using eg. LDAP.
+2. To search share recipients, both, ownCloud 10 and oCIS need access to the same user directory using e.g. LDAP.

 <div class="editpage">